nlarralde13/the-tower/DEVELOPER.md

   - Right (desktop): map (visited vs unknown) plus journal; the combat overlay sits inside the viewer to keep HUD separate from the control pad.
   - Mobile: inventory/map slide-in drawers; dev overlay toggled by `?overlay=1`.
 - Invalid move quip: "Why are you running face first into that wall?"
+- Drawer controls: Character and Inventory now have independent slide drawers (left rail) with internal close buttons.
+Journal continues to choose bottom or right drawer based on viewport width, and TopBar quick actions call `useUIStore().open(panel)` to scroll to `#character-panel` or `#inventory-panel` anchors.
+- Control pad layout: `ThumbBar` renders inside `.actions-pad` and now includes compact Inspect/Flee buttons in the upper-right corner.
+Inspect opens the journal drawer; Flee shows a timed confirmation popover and, when accepted, invokes `runStore.endRun()` then `router.push("/")` (see `src/components/console/ControlPad/ExplorePad.tsx`).
+The mobile overlay is centered via CSS to keep the pad aligned with the scene.

 **Flavor System**
 - Per-room flavor text modules: `src/game/flavor/*.ts` with aggregator `src/game/flavor.ts`.